aelshehawy/academic-kickstart_ash/content/project/islam/index.md

 +++
 # Project title.
-title = " U.S. Statements and Actions on Sanctions, Computer-Assisted-Text Approach"
+title = " Text-Analysis of Islamic narratives"

 # Date this page was created.
 date = 2019-07-01T00:00:00

 # Project summary to display on homepage.
-summary = "Data Collection Project of US Sanctions using text-analysis and machine learning techniques"
+summary = "Data Collection Project of narratives used by Islamic Oppositions against state istitutions"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["royalties", "pcr"]`
-tags = ["Text-Analysis", "Machine-learning", "Sanctions","NLP"]
+tags = ["Text-Analysis", "Machine-learning","NLP", "Political Islam","Political Opposition"]

 # Optional external URL for project (replaces project detail page).
 external_link = ""